aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

     In the following section, we will show an example of how to browse your database using the `Materials Cloud explore <https://www.materialscloud.org/explore/menu>`_ interface.
     Since this interface is highly dependent on the particulars of your own database, you will most likely don't have the exact nodes or structures we are showing in the example.
-    This is not relevant because, even if you had them, it would be non-trivial to unequivocally identify them here and make sure you get to the same results.
-    Just use this as a general guideline on how to interact with the interface in order to do the final exercise.
+    The instructions below serve more as a general guideline on how to interact with the interface in order to do the final exercise.

 For a quick example on how to browse the database, you can do the following.
 First, notice the content of the main page in the `grid` view: all your nodes are listed in the center, while the lateral bar offers the option of filtering according to node type.